Magical Places in Manhattan

 2. Amster Yard

 Developed by James Amster, a renowned interior designer in the 1960s, this courtyard is one of Turtle Bay's best-kept secrets.
 It's tucked behind the Instituto Cervantes, the world's largest international organization dedicated to teaching the Spanish language and culture.
 Enter through the gated passageway and into a quiet garden of artwork and greenery.
 Discover the arched mirror (reminiscent of the looking glass in Alice in Wonderland), several iron tables and chairs, and draped ivy—an enchanting addition to the city's pocket parks and gardens.
 There are no hours posted online but the yard is likely open during the Instituto Cervantes's business hours.
-The nearest subway station is 51st St on the 6 train and Lexington Av-53rd St on the E/M train.
+The nearest subway station is 51st St on the 6 train and Lexington Av-53rd St on the E/M trains.

 4. Captain Patrick J. Brown Walk

 Stretching along the edge of Lower Manhattan is this riverside walkway named after a firefighter who lost his life in the 9/11 attacks.
-Part of the East River Greenway and found south of Stuyvesant Cove Park, this three-block walkway gives pedestrians a unique view of the skyline without having to set foot outside the city.
+Part of the East River Greenway and south of Stuyvesant Cove Park, this three-block walkway gives pedestrians a unique view of the skyline without having to set foot outside the city.
 Locals and StuyTown residents can be found fishing or biking along the walkway.
-Lined with benches and lampposts, it's a beautiful place to watch golden hour fall upon the city.
+Lined with benches and lampposts, it's a beautiful place to watch golden hour descend on the city.
 The nearest subway station is 1st Av on the L train.

 Tucked away in the upper corner of Central Park is this French-inspired garden serving as a place of solace.
 Enter through the wrought-iron gate and discover a jet fountain, the wisteria pergola, crabapple trees, and a spectacular landscape of flowers that charm each visitor.
 It's located within the park's more elevated areas, making it the perfect place for an afternoon stroll or a romantic picnic.
 While you're here, pay a visit to the Graffiti Hall of Fame just two blocks away.
-The nearest subway station is Central Park North St (110th St) on the 2/3 train.
+The nearest subway station is Central Park North St (110th St) on the 2/3 trains.

 Accessible by an escalator in the Financial District, this elevated park is hidden between corporate offices.
 Panoramic views of the East River, boats along the Harbor, helicopters taking flight, and traffic along FDR Drive can be seen from the deck.
 Along the right side of the park is a step street leading to the highway and the Vietnam Veterans Memorial Park.
 Complete with an amphitheater and lawn, outdoor seating, greenery, and a color-changing light installation, this park is a truly peaceful place in the city and rarely crowded.
-The nearest subway station is Broad St on the J/Z train.
+The nearest subway station is Broad St on the J/Z trains.

 A beautifully designed memorial to Franklin D. Roosevelt's Four Freedoms speech is Roosevelt Island's main attraction.
 This four-acre triangular park is lined with two rows of trees and has a large green lawn in the middle.
 Visitors can picnic on the lawn or walk along the perimeter with views of Long Island City on one side and the Manhattan skyline on the other.
 A sculpture of Roosevelt is at the southernmost point, where clean, white architecture and East River sights can be enjoyed.
 While you're here, check out the Smallpox Hospital ruins and the Roosevelt Island Lighthouse.
 The nearest subway station is Roosevelt Ave on the F train.